scssyworks/silkrouter/README.md

 npm install jqueryrouter
 ```

-<b>Note:</b> Please note that this is still an IIFE build, and you would manually need to include a script tag to make it work.
-We are working on version 2.0 which is a UMD build which will be released on November 30th.
+<b>Note:</b> This is still an IIFE build, therefore you would need to manually include a script tag to make it work.
+We are working on version 2.0 which is a <b>UMD</b> build which will be released on November 30th.
 Stay tuned!

 # How to use?
 <b>1.
 Create routes:</b><br/>